seiton-it/uk-healtcare/README.md

 Show all hospitals, Social Care Location, Pharmacies etc in UK

-The purpose of the project is create and show a complex (at least in architecture) project entirely written using Kotlin.
+The purpose of the project is create and show a project entirely written using Kotlin.

 <p align="left" >
   <img src="uk-healtcare-phone.gif" alt="Sample" width="260"/>